top of page

 Select a location that’s easy to access and familiar to the people you’re inviting.
 This selection could be a front yard, a driveway, or a community space, such as a park or school parking lot.

 Consistency is key.
-Regardless of whether you meet weekly or monthly, choose a consistent time and stick to it, so participants know when and where to show up.
+Regardless of whether you meet weekly or monthly, choosing a regular time helps participants know when and where to show up.

 3. Basic Guidelines

-Swapping works best with simple ground rules.
-Set expectations for quality (no wilted or spoiled produce), quantity (one item for one item), and time (how long the swap lasts).
+Swapping works best with a set of simple ground rules.
+Establish expectations for quality (no wilted or spoiled produce), quantity (one item for one item), and time (how long the swap lasts).

-Clear rules create fairness, reduce confusion, and encourage everyone to participate with confidence.
+Clear guidelines foster fairness, reduce confusion, and encourage everyone to participate with confidence.

 4. Communication Tools

-Choose a way to stay in touch.
-A group chat, neighborhood Facebook group, or printed flyer helps spread the word and share updates.
+Choose a method to stay in touch.
+A group chat, neighborhood Facebook group, or printed flyer will help spread the word and share updates.

-Effective communication also helps highlight what people might bring next time, or what’s in abundance and ready to be shared.
+Effective communication can also highlight what people might bring next time or what’s in abundance and ready to be shared.

 5. A Steady Supply of Produce

-Reliable packaging helps make the swap run smoothly, especially when produce is delicate or containers give out.
+Reliable packaging makes the swap run smoothly, especially when dealing with delicate produce.
 That’s why it is important to buy produce boxes wholesale.
-Having a supply of sturdy, uniform boxes on hand allows you to step in when someone needs to repack, protect, or transport their goods.
+Having a supply of sturdy, uniform boxes on hand lets you step in when someone needs to repack, protect, or transport their goods.

-Buying boxes in bulk ahead of time shows your community that you’re prepared to support every grower, no matter what.
+Buying boxes in bulk ahead of time demonstrates your preparedness to support every grower in your community.

 6. Storage and Swapping Supplies

 Don’t overlook the basics.
-Folding tables, crates, reusable bags, or coolers for heat-sensitive items keep everything organized and safe.
+Having folding tables, crates, reusable bags, or coolers for heat-sensitive items keeps everything organized and safe.

-Supplies can be borrowed or collected over time.
-What matters is having enough structure to keep things running smoothly.
+You can borrow supplies or collect them over time.
+What matters is that you have enough structure to keep things running smoothly.

 7. Trust and Consistency

-The most important thing is to show up.
-People need to see that this isn’t a one-time event, it’s a community rhythm.
+The most important factor is to show up.
+People must see that this isn’t a one-time event; it’s part of a community rhythm.
 Greet folks warmly, follow the guidelines, and remain flexible as the swap evolves.